Jasonblalack/zyngapoker/Features.md

 ## 1. Scriptable

 Jasy uses a full scripting language to define tasks.
 This allows the widest flexibility for the developer.

 Instead of being limited to a configuration like [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) you can interact with data and methods like in a real programming languages (in fact you are writing your tasks in Python 3).
-Developers are able to modify results of one method and pass the result into a second method.
+Developers are able to modify results from one method and pass the result into a second method.
 This kind of flexibility allows Jasy being used in a wide array of projects and situations.

+In Jasy you define tasks which are callable from the outside aka on the command line.
+But the key is one can also have other custom methods and classes one can make use of.
+It's possible to import any features and modules offered by the standard Python library or locally installed packages e.g. via *pip*.

+Tasks support having parameters.
+These are automatically offered on the command line via `jasy taskname --optionname optionvalue` etc.

 ## 2. Projects